JTriantafylos/ChromaCache/README.md

 # ChromaCache
 ## CUHacking 2019 Submission

-A Bootstrap website with a Node.JS and Python back-end, utilizing Google Cloud Platform's Vision API to enable users to search keywords and be given a color palette made up of the most common colors found in images matching that keyword on Google Images.
+A Bootstrap website with a Node.JS back-end, utilizing Google Cloud Platform's Vision API to enable users to search keywords and be given a color palette made up of the most common colors found in images matching that keyword on Google Images.

 See us at [ChromaCache](chromacache.com)!

 **Dependencies:**

-- Python - Version 3+
 - Node.JS

 **Node Dependencies:**

 - @google-cloud/vision
-- wait-until
-- request
+- body-parser
-- python-shell
+- express
-- typescript
+- mongoose
-- typescript-map
+- node-fetch

 **To-Do:**
 - [ ] Update README.md
-- [ ] Implement Google Images web scraping
+- [x] Implement Google Images web scraping
 - [x] Create a image scraping library
 - [ ] Create a colour palette database
 - [ ] Implement libraries and database